 That is why, taking into account the current and upcoming situation, and having the horizon of a #cookielessworld in 2022, brands should start looking for a plan B to carry out their digital activity without being affected by the disappearance of third-party cookies.

-At Making Science, we help our clients tackle these major changes and we work every day on what we consider to be the key component of their strategies: Which is basing the strategy on their first-party data, every company possesses proprietary data and with this, we can accurately profile groups of users that we are going to impact with our campaigns.
+At Making Science, we help our clients tackle these major changes.
+We base our clients’ strategy on their first-party data.
+Every company possesses proprietary data and with this, we can accurately profile groups of users that are going to impact with our campaigns.

-Failure to change the philosophy of our digital strategy can be very costly and if we do not adapt we will not be able to operate or measure our campaigns properly, losing efficiency, data, and revenue.
-In fact, according to an internal study conducted by Making Science, we estimate that companies that do not adapt to the current changes in privacy, specifically in relation to the disappearance of third-party cookies, will lose up to 25% of their data they should be getting if they do not implement the new Privacy solutions.
+Failure to change the philosophy of our digital strategy can be very costly.
+If we do not adapt, we will not be able to operate or measure our campaigns properly – thus losing efficiency, data, and revenue.
+In fact, according to an internal study conducted by Making Science, we estimate that companies that do not adapt to the current changes in privacy, specifically in relation to the disappearance of third-party cookies, will lose up to 25% of their data if they do not implement new Privacy solutions.

 Among the multitude of current solutions in relation to these privacy updates, we are mainly committed to one, Google’s Consent Mode.
 Which will allow you to continue measuring your ROI while respecting the consent of your users.